 Vice Dean for Research: Prof. Nitzan Cohen

-Student representatives in the Faculty Council: Stefania Rigoni, Martina Soffritti
+Student Representatives in the Faculty Council: Isabella Panigada, Josefina Sundblad

 The collaborative approach typical of our faculty is expressed by the many projects we collaborate on with external partners.
 We maintain a constructive and interdisciplinary exchange with partner faculties all over the world and with local institutions such as the European Academy (EURAC) and MUSEION, the Museum of Modern and Contemporary Art of Bozen.
 Our faculty is very active in the Euregio university network and collaborates with small and medium businesses from South Tyrol, with local councils and charities.